Nickklab/wireframing/README.md

 - High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

-**Differences between low-fidelity and high-fidelity wireframes** Low-fidelity wireframes are simple, rough sketches that focus on layout and functionality without detailed visuals, used early in the design process to plan structure and gather quick feedback, while high-fidelity wireframes are detailed, polished designs with colors, images, and real content, used later to finalize visuals and prepare for development.
+**Differences between low-fidelity and high-fidelity wireframes** : Low-fidelity wireframes are simple, rough sketches that focus on layout and functionality without detailed visuals, used early in the design process to plan structure and gather quick feedback, while high-fidelity wireframes are detailed, polished designs with colors, images, and real content, used later to finalize visuals and prepare for development.

+**When they are used in the design process**:
+Low-fidelity wireframes are used early in the design process to explore ideas, plan structure, and gather quick feedback on layout and functionality.
-When they are used in the design process
+High-fidelity wireframes are used later in the design process to refine visual details, test user experience, and prepare the final design for development.